A Christmas Story cast reunion around the leg lamp at A Christmas Story Convention.

 Then: Leslie Carlson popped up in ‘A Christmas Story’ as the guy who sold Christmas trees.
 Since trying to sell the Parkers a bum tree, he’s been a big movie and TV actor.

-Now: His biggest films are ‘Deranged’ and quite the contrary, ‘Black Christmas.’
+Now: Carlson continued to act in movies and TV until his death in 2014 at the age of 81.
+His biggest films were ‘Deranged’ and ‘Black Christmas.’
 His television credits include ‘The Twilight Zone’ and ‘The X-Files.’
-His latest TV series in ‘Haven,’ which is running in 2010.

 Dwayne McLean (Black Bart)